wp-plugins/phc-fx-woocommerce/readme.txt

 == Screenshots ==

-1. First image legend
+1. List of All Products
-2. Second image legend
+2. Initialize plugin and login
-3. Third image legend
+3. Configurations of plugin

  == Changelog ==